Articles

 In Short

-We our website using Sanity CMS, moving from a simple Webflow marketing site to a flexible, headless architecture designed to support sales and future growth.
+We rebuilt our website using Sanity CMS, moving from a simple Webflow marketing site to a flexible, headless architecture designed to support sales and future growth.
 Acting as both agency and client gave us a firsthand perspective on choosing the right CMS, prioritising an MVP, and planning for long-term scalability.
 By investing time in scoping, design, and content modelling upfront, we launched a site that’s easy to evolve.
 A reminder that selecting the right tool means thinking beyond today’s needs and building a foundation for what comes next.

 Rebuilding the Represent Website, and Why We Did It